 Why are we required to wear masks now?

 COVID-19 is circulating throughout Michigan; therefore, we must assume anyone can be exposed at any time.
 Having a masking directive for all, paired with frequent hand hygiene and effective physical distancing will help protect everyone from the viral spread of the disease.
-The masking directive requires everyone to wear some type of facemask to reduce the risk of transmission from anyone who may be asymptomatic but are carrying the disease.
+The masking directive requires everyone to wear some type of facemask to reduce the risk of transmission from anyone who may be asymptomatic but is carrying the disease.

 Do I have to wear the mask the entire time I am at a YMCA facility?